KhronosGroup/glTF-Blender-IO/docs/blender_docs/scene_gltf2.rst

 Export Original PBR Specular
    When On, specular data are exported from glTF Material Output node, Instead of using sockets from Principled BSDF Node.
+Unused images
+   Export images that are not used in any material.
+Unused textures
+   Export texture info (sampler, image, texcoord) that are not used in any material.

 Data - Shape Keys
 ^^^^^^^^^^^^^^^^^